 - Accents such as cedillas (ç) and circumflexes (â) are ignored.

-- Using letters that are pronounced the same but look completely different: o = au
+- Using letters that are pronounced the same but look completely different: o = au.

 - Silent letters are cut off completely: hier = ier, parle = parl.

-14 Useful Examples of French Internet Slang
+Popular French Internet Slang Words

 This may just look like a simple, innocent letter, but in French internet slang it takes on many forms.
 “C” can mean ça, c’est or ce.